-- Our Trust will recognise staff who demonstrate commitment to the values of the Trust. - Our Trust will demonstrate transparent and trustworthy leadership - Our Trust will support every member of staff in their career development, working with each individual to understand their hopes and aspirations for the future; - Our Trust will provide professional development opportunities and support of the highest standard, drawing on experts within and beyond our Trust; - Our Trust will be committed to ensuring workload is fair and manageable, drawing on our professional community to share resources and planning wherever possible; - Our Trust will support staff to maintain a healthy work life balance, recognising that our staff are also parents, carers and people with wider interests and responsibilities. - Our Trust will remain focussed on ensuring that the Trust is a diverse and inclusive environment where different perspectives are valued, and all our employee's feel comfortable coming to work every day to do their best.
+- Our Trust will be a caring, meaningful place to work and learn, a place to be proud of, with every member of staff playing their part in our vision - to provide every child with an enriching and inspirational educational experience. - Our Trust will support every member of staff in their career development, working with each individual to understand their hopes and aspirations for the future; - Our Trust will provide professional development opportunities and support of the highest standard, drawing on experts within and beyond our Trust; - Our Trust will be committed to ensuring workload is fair and manageable, drawing on our professional community to share resources and planning wherever possible; - Our Trust will support staff to maintain a healthy work life balance, recognising that our staff are also parents, carers and people with wider interests and responsibilities.